-The Dogo Argentino was developed to track game, corner it, and hold it in place until the hunters could arrive.
-Today, the Dogo Argentino is recognized by the United Kennel Club, where it’s part of the Guardian Dog Group.
+The Dogo Argentino was developed to track game, corner it, and hold it in place until the hunters arrived.
+Today, the Dogo Argentino is recognized by the United Kennel Club, where it’s part of the Working Dog Group.
 It’s also a member of the American Kennel Club Miscellaneous Class, a stepping stone to full recognition.

 Dogo Argentino Care